gitbrent/SpRestLib/docs/api-list.md

 * Array of objects containing column name/value pairs

 Notes:
-* Omitting the `listCols` option will result in all List columns being returned (mimic SharePoint default behavior)
+* Omitting the `listCols` option will result in all List columns being returned (mimics SharePoint default behavior)
+* Only the first 100 items are returned by default (mimics SharePoint default behavior) - use `queryLimit` to get more (5,000 is typically the max, use `queryNext` [paging] for unlimited items)

 ### items Options
 | Option        | Type     | Default   | Description                         | Possible Values / Returns                  |